 Where do dreams come from?
 Many philosophers, psychiatrists, and other experts, as well as everyday people, have made conjectures about the sources of our night visions.
 But they are still a mystery.

-Some dreamers are so attuned to their dreams that they can actually control a dream while they are having it.
+Some dreamers are so attuned to their dreams that they can actually control a dream while they are having it (this is called lucid dreaming).
 They decide to fly in a dream, and they are off, soaring through the dream-sky.

 Dreaming for Inspiration